-As a small school community, it is absolutely imperative that each family and individual exercise utmost vigilance in complying with these CDC guidelines and OHA requirements:
+As a small school community, it is absolutely imperative that each family and individual exercise utmost vigilance in complying with these CDC guidelines and OHA/ODE requirements:

-- Any person exhibiting primary COVID-19 symptoms, fever of 100o or greater, new cough illness, new shortness of breath, loss of taste or smell, must stay off campus for 10 days after the onset of symptoms AND 24 hours “fever-free” and cough resolved, regardless of test results.
+- PRIMARY SYMPTOMS: Any person (regardless of vaccination status) exhibiting primary COVID-19 symptoms, fever of 100o or greater, new cough illness, new shortness of breath, loss of taste or smell, must stay off campus for 5 days after the onset of symptoms AND 24 hours “fever-free” and cough resolved, regardless of test results.

-- If a student has been exposed to a person with confirmed or presumptive COVID-19, they must quarantine for 10 days after the date of last exposure to the COVID-19 positive contact.
-If additional household members become ill with COVID-19, the quarantine should be extended 10 days after every exposure.
-If you are unsure, contact the school.
+- EXPOSURE: If an unvaccinated student has been exposed to a person outside the household with confirmed or presumptive COVID-19, they must quarantine for 5 days after the date of last exposure to the COVID-19 positive contact.
+Testing is strongly encouraged on day 5; students who remain symptom-free may return to school on day 6.

 Abiqua Academy Sick Policy:

-- If your child has cold symptoms (runny nose, sneezing, sore throat), they must stay home 72 hours from onset of symptoms
+- If your child has cold symptoms (runny nose, sneezing, sore throat), they must stay home 72 hours from onset of symptoms.
+COVID-19 testing is recommended.

-- In the case of individuals who experience symptoms such as diarrhea (3 loose stools in a day OR not able to control bowel movements) or vomiting (one or more episodes that are unexplained), they will not come to school until such time as our office receives a note from a medical professional or 48 hours after symptoms cease.
+- In the case of individuals who experience symptoms such as diarrhea (3 loose stools in a day OR not able to control bowel movements) or vomiting (one or more unexplained episodes), they will not come to school until such time as our office receives a note from a medical professional or 48 hours after symptoms cease.

 - If your child is experiencing a chronic condition or allergies, please call the school so we understand your specific situation.